Baron105/ML-Assignments/README.md

-# ML-Assignments
+# Machine Learning Assignments

-This repository contains all the assignments that were part of the courses CS60050 and AI61003 for the Autumn 23-24 semester at IIT Kharagpur.
+Contains the lab assignment questions and solutions for the courses Machine Learning (CS60050) and Linear Algebra for AI and ML (AI61003) offered at IIT Kharagpur for the Autumn Semester 2023-24.